Home Protocols All Products About Join Waitlist to Claim $100 Credit

 How is it administered?

 A once-weekly subcutaneous injection, self-administered at home with a small needle.
-Your prescribing clinician will walk you through dosing and technique as part of your protocol.
+A prescribing provider would walk you through dosing and technique as part of your protocol.

 Who might consider tirzepatide?

 Adults whose goals span blood sugar balance, satiety, and body composition — and who want a dual-pathway approach alongside nutrition and movement.
-A prescribing clinician will evaluate whether it's appropriate based on your individual medical history and goals.
+A prescribing provider would evaluate whether it's appropriate based on your individual medical history and goals.

 Who should not take tirzepatide?